giaphattram/kafka_python/README.md

 Note: Highly recommend to run this on a Linux environment or a UNIX environment with stable Docker engine.
 After some test, this is run with stable performance on Ubuntu 20.04 LTS, but with many issues on MacOS M1.

 Everything is already automated in the `docker-compose.yml`.
-Once you have cloned the repo, simply run the following command:
+Once you have cloned the repo, simply enter the repo folder with `cd kafka_python` and run the following command:

 ```
 docker-compose up --build